Ariel-Flint-Ashery/AI-norms/README.md

 1. Llama-3.1-70B-Instruct: uses "llama31_70b" for convergence, stability, and CM simulations.
 Uses "llama31" for individual bias tests and meta testing.
 2. Meta-Llama-3-70B-Instruct: uses "llama3_70b" for convergence, stability, and CM simulations.
 Uses "llama3" for individual bias tests and meta testing.
 3. Llama-2-70b-chat-hf: uses "llama2_70b" for convergence simulations.
 All other tests use "llama2".

+Note 5: "run_real_player_metaprompting.py" does a meta test on real player data from a real simulation. "meta_prompting_runner".py uses a new script to randomly generate a player and test it.